apparena/docs/docs/integration/index.rst

 Create a new customer (company)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Send a POST request to create a new company.
-Do not forget to add your [API key](api_key) to the request,
+Do not forget to add your `API Key <../api/apikey.html>`_ to the request,
 as it is not possible to send POST requests without authentication.

 Header